 There are various resources available when someone you love becomes the victim of nursing home abuse.
 If you want to file a police report, you could call contact the Long Beach Police Department at 562-435-6711.
 You can also reach out to a local Ombudsman to report what happened.
 You might also want to file a formal complaint with the California Advocates for Nursing Home Reform.

 Losses are likely when there’s nursing home abuse.
 Whether physical, sexual, or financial, your loved one probably suffered some losses.
 You could file a claim or lawsuit against the nursing home or individual responsible for the injuries.

 The losses you might obtain compensation for could include:

 The amount of compensation you recover will depend on a range of factors associated with your case.
 Generally, severe injuries deserve a higher financial award, while minor injuries might get less compensation or nothing at all.
-The Long Beach nursing home lawyers of OnderLaw, LLC will review all factors to calculate the correct number to demand from the negligent party.
+The Long Beach nursing home lawyers of OnderLaw will review all factors to calculate the correct number to demand from the negligent party.
 You should receive the compensation you deserve to cover your losses.